-Watching Horror Films Is A Ticket to the Amusement Park
+Watching Horror Films Is a Ticket to the Amusement Park

-This really got me thinking about why I like haunted houses and why one of my all-time favorite films is House on Haunted Hill (1999), it’s really not all that great in terms of plot but the costumes, props, and humor were well worth the time.
+This really got me thinking about why I like haunted houses.
+One of my all-time favorite films is House on Haunted Hill (1999).
+It’s really not all that great in terms of plot.
+However, the costumes, props, and humor were well worth the time.
 Plus, I learned how to play Marilyn’s Manson Sweet Dreams on the guitar.
 I thought the song really summarized the plot pretty well.
-And it wasn’t until recently that I read Shirley Jackson’s novel, the author of The Haunting of Hill House (1959) which inspired many spin-offs such as Haunting (1999) that I realized I have a fascination with haunted houses and ghost stories.
-I often wonder why ghosts are often trapped and dwell in one area when in reality I think there are many living people resembling a walking corpse.
-Anyway, then you have a haunted spaceship like the Event Horizon (1997), another fun film to watch with a scary concept of a haunted spaceship!
+Recently, I read Shirley Jackson’s novel.
+She is the author of The Haunting of Hill House (1959).
+This book inspired many spin-offs such as Haunting (1999).
+After reading it, I realized I have a fascination with haunted houses and ghost stories.
+I often wonder why ghosts are often trapped and dwell in one area.
+In reality, I think there are many living people resembling a walking corpse.
+Anyway, you have a haunted spaceship.
+The Event Horizon (1997) is another fun film to watch.
+It has a scary concept of a haunted spaceship!
 And of course, recently I watched The Wind.
-It was pretty decent, considering the fact it’s the prairie that is haunting and not the actual house in the middle of nowhere.
-The film most likely will appeal to a female audience more than a male audience because there is not much gore and unnecessary eye candy shots that’s for sure.
+It was pretty decent.
+The haunting element is the prairie, not the house in the middle of nowhere.
+The film will probably appeal more to a female audience.
+There is definitely not much gore and unnecessary eye candy shots.
 It has a feminine touch where pretty women are more of a tease than sexualized.
-Most horror films made in the past are directed by men so it was nice to watch something different for a change where a distressed woman holds a shotgun to protect herself from the “demon prairie” which could have just been her imagination.
-Some scenes reminded me of a hair product ad, prairie horror style.
-In the bathing scene, instead of full breasts exposure–the protagonist’s long hair covers her chest.
-She stares at the camera.
-Besides her is a shotgun.
-Yes, the shotgun is very powerful and so is she.

 Halsdoll playing Dark Souls II